the house that Jack built

 I hated it.

-That’s the whole appeal of homeownership for me: power.
+That’s the appeal of homeownership for me: power.
 I want to do what I want, where I want, how I want, whenever I want.
 I want under-the-sea tile.
 I want teal and yellow stairs.
 I want warehouse windows in my office.
 I want tissues in every room.
 I want enough pillows you could hide in them.
 I want wood fucking everywhere.
 I want my space to feel like all my favorite places on earth, all of the time.

 At that point, I was sleeping in rooms and living in offices.
 Decor didn’t matter.
 It wasn’t until I changed careers in 2015 that I was spending enough time in my apartment to think, “this place looks like shit.”

-And now here we are, 10,000 feet up surrounded by plants.
-Below are some pictures of the house when we first toured it.There was a lot of stuff.
-So much stuff in fact that on closing day, a good amount of stuff was still in the house.
+There was so much stuff in fact that on closing day, a good amount of stuff was still in the house.
 It didn't matter.
-The house, or rather cabin, is huge.
-It's 2,400 square feet and built with the logs of dead trees.
-And while it looks like it's been here since the late 1800s, it was actually built in the mid 1990s, the perk of which is that there are electrical outlets everywhere.
+The cabin is huge.
+It's 2,400 square feet, built with deadfall.
 The lower level is made up of the very long garage, a bedroom with full bath attached, a utility hallway, and a general room open to the garage.
 The floorplan in the "basement" is difficult.
 That bedroom has no windows, a concrete floor, and the only entrance to the bathroom is through that room.
 The utility hall where there was a type of kitchenette is essentially a mouse corridor.
 And the general room's "ceiling" is just the floor above it with cardboard stuffed between the rafters.
 There's also a narrow garden between the general room and the windows, with a 3 foot by 15 foot wall of stone.
 The garden for now is just home to dying geraniums.

 In a dream world, we would completely reconfigure that whole side of the basement, changing where the entrance to the bathroom is, creating a functional mud room, plus a kitchenette, as well as insulating, decorating, and turning it into a guest suite.
 We want people to come stay without having to share a bathroom with us and the litter box.
 But that's easily another 30k, potentially 40k if we want to update the old south-facing windows.
 So... maybe for now we'll just put a ceiling in.